 The Roswell King Chapter is located in Dunwoody, Georgia and was organized on October 7, 1981 specifically for working women.
-It is one of the few chapters in the Metro Atlanta area where regular scheduled meetings are in the evening to accommodate the modern, working woman’s busy schedule.
+It is one of the few chapters in the Metro Atlanta area where regular scheduled meetings are in the evening or a weekend to accommodate the modern, working woman’s busy schedule.

 Roswell King, founder of Roswell, Georgia, was born May 3, 1765 in Windsor, Connecticut, the son of Timothy and Sarah Fitch King.
 He married Catherine Barrington, daughter of Josiah Barrington, kinsman of James Oglethorpe.
 King came to this area from Glynn County, Georgia, where he settled for a while.
 He died in Barrington Hall in Roswell February 15, 1844, and is buried in Founders Cemetery.
 He was a patriot, serving in the American Revolution in 1782.